peteroupc/peteroupc.github.io/randomgendoc.md

      |        PDF anywhere in the given box.
 If this parameter is
      |        given, this method assumes the PDF is continuous almost everywhere and bounded
      |        from above; the dyadic decomposition will generally work only if that is the case.
-     |      - precision: Precision of random numbers generated by this method, in binary digits
+     |      - precision: Precision of random variates generated by this method, in binary digits
      |        after the point.
 Default is 53.
      |      Returns a list containing two items.
 The first describes the size of the box
      |      (as a negative power of 2).
 The second is a list of coordinates describing the